zarf-dev/zarf/adr/0016-zarf-definition-of-generally-available.md

 - Mechanism / branching strategy to backport patch fixes to older minor releases
 - Clear definition of `released`, `beta`, and `alpha` features including a matrix of their support across OSes
+- Clear definition of when backwards compatibility checks are going to be removed with clear messaging to users
 - End to End testing that covers the `released` features outlined in that feature matrix - this should also be done:
   - across operating systems (specifically: Windows, macOS, Linux)
   - across major k8s distros (specifically: K3d, K3s, Minikube, Kind, EKS, AKS, OpenShift)